amila0101/chatbot-fluxa/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug, please create an issue with the following information:
+If you find a bug, please create an issue using the **Bug Report** template.
+This template will guide you to provide all the necessary information, including:

 - A clear, descriptive title
 - Steps to reproduce the issue